Join Us & Get Wine 101 Course 75% Off

 Gimblett Gravels

-Hawkes Bay’s grand cru subregion, world class Bordeaux blends, Syrah and Chardonnay spring from ‘the gravels’.
+Often considered the region’s premier growing area, where world-class Bordeaux blends, Syrah, and Chardonnay spring from “the gravels”.
 The wines are bold, concentrated and supremely balanced thanks to ideal growing conditions.

-The air and soil temperature tend to show greater variation by virtue of the inland position and thermal convection from the river stones.
+The air and soil temperatures tend to show greater variation due to the inland position and thermal convection from the river stones.
 The daytime heat allows for optimal ripening of the grapes while the nighttime cooling preserves acidity and flavor.

 Beyond a thin layer of sandy topsoil, the river gravel goes down as far as a vine can reach for moisture, minerals and nutrients.